klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model.rst

 * ``irf_case``, ``irf_hist_dir``, ``irf_hist_freq_opt``: specifications of history (tavg)
   output from the IRF generating case
-* ``irf_hist_start_date``, ``irf_hist_yr_cnt``: starting date and duration of IRF history output that is to be used; these can be omitted if the IRF output to be used coincides with the run duration in the forward model runsa
+* ``irf_hist_start_date``, ``irf_hist_yr_cnt``: starting date and duration of IRF history output that is to be used; these settings can be left blank if the IRF output to be used coincides with the run duration in the forward model runs
 * ``batch_charge_account``: project number to be used in batch jobs applying the Krylov solver preconditioner
 * ``init_iterate_fname``: name of file containing initial iterate